Misl3d/Quake4Mod/README.md

 # Apex Legends Quake 4 Mod:
 ## Important Stuff:
-Zip file of the Mod, to be put in quake 4 folder.
+Zip file of the Mod, to be put in quake 4 folder:

 [Download](https://github.com/Misl3d/Quake4Mod/releases)

-Branch to Compile
+Branch to Compile:

 [Is Here](https://github.com/Misl3d/Quake4Mod/tree/Ablities)

 Hotkeys for Ablities and Items can be set in game under OTHER in Settings